 Peter Doely is a business litigator focused on resolving construction and insurance coverage disputes.
 He provides practical advice to help his clients navigate all phases of their construction projects, from contract negotiations to asserting or defending claims.
 He has represented a variety of participants in the construction industry, including owners, general contractors, subcontractors, suppliers, design professionals, and sureties in matters such as construction and design defect claims, delay and extra work claims, performance and payment bond claims, mechanics liens, and bid protests.
 He also advises clients on federal and state compliance issues.

-Peter also regularly advises insurance policyholders regarding their rights and asserts those rights on their behalf.
-While Peter's understanding of construction provides him unique insight into insurance issues related to that industry, he also works with a variety of policyholders seeking insurance coverage, whether for their liabilities or for their own losses.
+In addition, Peter regularly advises insurance policyholders regarding their rights and asserts those rights on their behalf.
+While his understanding of construction provides him unique insight into insurance issues related to that industry, he also works with a variety of policyholders seeking insurance coverage, whether for their liabilities or for their own losses.

 Prior to joining Maslon, Peter practiced at another Minneapolis firm focusing on construction and real estate law.
 Peter graduated magna cum laude from the University of Minnesota Law School, and he earned his bachelor's degree in classical languages, with highest distinction, from the University of Iowa.
 Prior to his undergraduate studies, Peter studied farming at Fosen Folkehøgskole in Rissa, Norway.